We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Overall, a person is more likely to experience damage if they are exposed to high levels of radiation over a longer period.
 This could occur, for example, if a person undergoes numerous X-rays without protection.

-High doses of ionizing radiation can cause immediate damage, such as:
+High doses of ionizing radiation can cause

 - hair loss